adrianmehran/adrianmehran.github.io/README.md

 © Adrian Mehran.
 All rights reserved.

-This website and its content may not be copied, reproduced, or distributed without permission.
+This website may be shared freely via its public link.
+However, its content may not be copied, reproduced, or modified without prior permission.